wireservice/agate/docs/cookbook/filter.rst

 Distinct values
 ===============

-You can retrieve a distinct list of values in a column using :meth:`.Column.values_distinct`.
+You can retrieve a distinct list of values in a column using :meth:`.Column.values_distinct` or :meth:`.Table.distinct`.

+:meth:`.Table.distinct` returns the entire row so it's necessary to chain a select on the specific column.

 .. code-block:: python